pbs-assess/csas-style/README.md

 **res-doc.bst** - bibliography style file

 **resDoc-rh.bst** - this contains code by Rowan Haigh to underline hyperlinks in url or doi fields from your .bib file.
 Andy does not use these, and so can't really test them.
 If you want to use them then do a diff on this and **res-doc.bst** and then include the extra bits of code and test it before sharing.
 Some stuff is commented out and I'm not sure if it has to be.

 **bib-test/test.tex** - test file to demonstrate and fix issue #4.

 ## Bibliography

 1. May need to re-order some multi-author papers.
-See Issue #4.
+See Issue #4. **Fixed**.

-1. Doing http:// links (CSAS wants them to be live and clickable) seems to work automatically when you make a .pdf.
-They don't have to be underlined.
-Though I think that has since changed and they don't want the http text visible (just alternate text).
-For Redbanded I've just taken them all out of the bibliography.
-People can Google.
-If you want them in then first check out **resDoc-rh.bst** as noted above.
+1. If you want clickable web links see **resDoc-rh.bst** above, and the hyperlink rule below.

 1. For Redbanded Rockfish assessment, the .bbl file incorrectly strips out hyphens in hyphenated first names.
 See Issue #5.
-If not fixed then check yourself.
+If not fixed then check yourself (and just edit your **.bbl** file if necessary).

 ## Further CSAS rules